 The purchase must involve credit, or be a cash transaction of $25 or more.
-Some magazine sellers insist on a partial cash payment, often $24.99, fail to provide the right to cancel notice, and bill the customer for the remaining balance.
-Since the total amount of the sale is in excess of $25, the three-day right to cancel still applies.
+Some magazine sellers insist on a partial cash payment, (often $24.99), fail to provide the right to cancel notice, and bill the customer for the remaining balance.
+Since the total amount of the sale exceeds $25, the three-day right to cancel still applies.

-On telephone transactions the three-day right to cancel does not start until you actually receive the subscription agreement that explains your right to cancel.
+With telephone transactions, the three-day right to cancel does not start until you actually receive the subscription agreement that explains your right to cancel.

 If you want to cancel a subscription you bought on the phone, follow these instructions:

 Watch your mail for the sales agreement; it may come in a plain or “junk mail” type envelope.

 Sign the cancellation notice and return it to the proper address within 3 days.
 Keep a copy of the signed cancellation notice for your records.
 Send the original notice by certified or registered mail, so you have proof of your mailing date.

 When you send the cancellation notice, contact your bank or credit card company to stop any unauthorized payments from your account or to dispute any charges or debits to your account.